Based on a true story.

 • 1.
 MAKE THE FILM

-Making the film the best it can be artistically while harnessing the power of story to make change is supported by new models of funding, including adding more philanthropic support to the mix.
-A 501(c)(3) fiscal sponsor organization and early funding from philanthropy provides a “green light” to begin legacy building early in the development process.
+Making ON THE ROOF the best it can be artistically with A-list director and cast, while harnessing the power of story to make change, is supported by new models of funding, including adding more philanthropic support to the mix.
+A 501(c)(3) fiscal sponsor organization for ON THE ROOF and a combination of philanthropy and investment provides a “green light” to begin legacy building during the development and pre-production and carrying through production, post-production, distribution and beyond.

 • 2.
 MAKE SURE IT’S SEEN